On tails of symmetric and totally asymmetric $\alpha$-stable distributions: Introduction

 where $\sigma>0, \beta\in[-1,1]$ and $\mu\in\R$ is a shift parameter. $\beta$ is a skewness (asymmetry) parameter, while $\sigma$ is a scale parameter.
-The case $\beta=0$ refers to the symmetric case and $\beta=1$ refers to totally asymmetric case.
+The case $\beta=0$ refers to the symmetric case and $\beta=-1$ or $\beta=1$ refer to totally asymmetric case.
 When $\mu=0$ we call $X$ a strictly $\alpha$-stable random variable, in which case the characteristic function can be represented as

 where and $\nu$ is called a L\'evy measure given by where $C_1,C_2\geq0$ and $C_1+C_2>0$.
 The relation between $C_1, C_2$ and $\beta$ is given by the equation $\beta=\frac{C_{1}-C_{2}}{C_{1}+C_{2}}$.
 In particular, for the symmetric case we take $C_1=C_2=1$ and for totally asymmetric case $C_1=1$ and $C_2=0$.
 Moreover, a dependence of the scale parameter $\sigma$ on the parameter $\alpha$ and constants $C_1$ and $C_2$ is given by $\sigma^{\alpha}=\Gamma(-\alpha)\cos\left( \frac{(2-\alpha)\pi}{2} \right)(C_1+C_2),$ where $\Gamma$ denotes the gamma function.